 GUSOM Fourth Year Requirements:

-- Fourth Year students must complete two different 4 week Acting Internships (one "Required" and the other "Selective") (Please see the COME criteria for an Acting Internship below).
+- Fourth Year students must complete two different four week Acting Internships (one "Required" and the other "Selective") (Please see the COME criteria for an Acting Internship below).
 Students are required to complete both their Required and Selective AIs.

 - The "Required AI" is a four week Acting Internship in either the Internal Medicine Wards or in the Medical Intensive Care Unit (MICU).